Attendance Policies & Procedures

 C. Early Dismissals

 Early dismissals will occur only near the end of a class in order to avoid excessive disruption of class.
 The student who needs an early dismissal must bring a note written and signed by the parent or guardian to the main office before 1st period.
 The note must contain the following information: date, name of student, time of dismissal, reason for dismissal, name of person picking up the student, telephone number where the parent can be reached for verification, and signature of the parent.
-A student is required to attend two periods (of the school day) in order to be counted present for the entire school day.
+A student is required to attend three periods (of the school day) in order to be counted present for the entire school day.

 Perfect Attendance Criteria